 Displays all other people who can access and contribute to this portfolio.
 There are three contributor types: Manager, Direct Manager and Contributor, each with a different level of access.
 View your own card on this page to see your contributor-type.
 Learn more about contributors.

-Displays all plans that have been started from a network template (these are auto shared with Managers), or plans that have been created from scratch and shared with you by the teacher.
+Displays plans started from network templates and plans that have been created from scratch and shared with you by the teacher.
 Learn more about portfolio plans.

 Who can access a portfolio?